 We all remember the eternal efforts in pursuit of fitness carried out by talented Jan Ullrich.
 These were considerable but came mostly a bit too late.
 Continuous training throughout the year is better, provided that the necessary recovery is built in and the training is based on the main competition(s) – both of which are the case with 2PEAK training, for sportsmen at all levels.

-When even mountain biking won’t work, you can cross country ski or train on foot.
+When even mountain biking won’t work, you can cross-country ski or train on foot.
 Jogging for longer periods requires some technical adaptation due to the impact at each foot landing but anyone can ramble – and walking uphill you can reach quite a level of intensity.
 Trail running has its points too.
-Experience shows, that cyclists are better at running uphill, than on the flat, because the strength in the uphill effort is more similar to cycling.
+Experience shows that cyclists are better at running uphill, than on the flat, because the strength in the uphill effort is more similar to cycling.
 Downhill you should then take it really easy.
 If there is too much snow you can use snow shoes.
-(These activities away from the main sport discipline, can be logged as general athletics; with an optional multisport package and upgrade this can be more precisely done.)
+(These activities unrelated to the main sport can be documented as General Athletics; optional multi-sport packages and upgrades allow a finer differentiation).

 So to absolve long workouts in winter is especially a matter of will power and flexibility.
 Having a change from your main sport discipline is a plus, because it breaks the monotony and gives new training impulses.

 2PEAK training schedules are compatible with a selection of aerobic sport disciplines and permit precise evaluation of the effort, including strength training.
 The duration is adaptable to the individual – his wishes, preferences and experience.
 There is no ONE plan which fits all.
 2PEAK makes schedules which adapt themselves to the athlete rather than the other way round.

 The 2PEAK strategy for those who want the optimum and are prepared to invest the time required:

 - Maintain your average weekly training hours (10hrs plus for experienced athletes)

 - Make two long (>3hr) aerobic workouts per week outside.